 The Colorado is also available with a 2.8-liter Duramax turbodiesel four-cylinder engine that makes 181 horsepower at 3,400 rpm and a generous 369 lb-ft. of torque at 2,000 rpm.
 The oil-burner is bolted to a six-speed automatic transmission, and buyers can choose either two- or four-wheel drive.

 Trim Level Breakdown

-The Colorado is available in four trim levels: Base, Work Truck, LT and Z71.
+The Colorado is available in five trim levels: Base, Work Truck, LT, Z71 and ZR2.

 Base models come standard with manual A/C, a 4.2-inch color display, a six-speaker audio system, a USB port on the dash, black door handles, a rear-view camera, a four-way power-adjustable driver's seat, a compact spare tire and 16-inch steel wheels.

 Stepping up to the Work Truck trim brings full carpeting.
 Work Truck buyers can also select the Work Truck Convenience Package that adds remote keyless entry, cruise control and an EZ-lift tailgate.

 LT models feature an eight-inch touch screen that runs Chevrolet's MyLink infotainment system, a rear charging port, Sirius XM Satellite radio, cruise control, an overhead console, chromed interior door handles, OnStar, a leather-wrapped steering wheel and 17-inch alloy wheels.

 Finally, Z71 models add automatic A/C, an auto-dimming rear-view mirror, a four-way power-adjustable passenger's seat, heated front seats as well as a full-size spare tire.

 ZR2 ups the Colorado's off-road credentials.
 Its killer app is a set of Dynamic Spool Valve shocks from Multimatic—the same supplier responsible for the Chevrolet Camaro ZL1's dampers.